Last Updated on 27 August 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-A rough two-weeks itinerary idea to adventure travel Borneo
+A rough two-week itinerary idea to adventure travel Borneo

-• 1 day road tripping to West Kalimantan, exploring and overnighting in Sambas
+- 1-day road trip to West Kalimantan, exploring and overnighting in Sambas

 10-days Borneo Itinerary in Sabah

-If your time is shorter, or you want to focus on a small area and more leisurely activities, here’s an idea of itinerary which includes all the best tourist attractions of Sabah, the north-eastern region of the Malaysian Borneo.
+If your time is shorter, or you want to focus on a small area and more leisurely activities, here’s an idea for an itinerary that includes all the best tourist attractions of Sabah, the northeastern region of Malaysian Borneo.

 This itinerary is ideal for wildlife lovers, focusing on the unique fauna of Borneo, both marine and terrestrial.
 If you love diving this is the itinerary for you.